 Our robust ancestors came in only one size: lean.
 It was how they survived.

-“Because of the practice I’ve chosen (fitness-based weight management), I have certainly become more understanding of the plight of individuals struggling with excess weight,” says Dr. Richard Kelley, MD, a bariatric physician, author of “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”
+“Because of the practice I’ve chosen (fitness-based weight management), I have certainly become more understanding of the plight of individuals struggling with excess weight,” says Richard Kelley, MD, a practicing physician in Texas for 20+ years, and author of “The Fitness Response,” “The Three-Hour Appetite” and the ebook, “The Fitness Response ‘Diet’ for Women.”

 Dr. Kelley recognizes that weight loss is not easy, but he also says it’s not impossible long term.

 “People do come in all sizes and always will,” he says, adding that some people have a greater genetic tendency to gain fat than others, and there are even those who (thanks to great genes) can have excess weight and still live a long and disease-free life (though this is the exception).